 The Organization follows the deferral method of accounting for contributions.
 Designated donations and grants are recognized as revenue in the fiscal year in which the related expenses are incurred.
 Unrestricted donations and grants are recognized as revenue when received or receivable, if the amount to be received can be reasonably estimated and collection is reasonably assured.
+The Canada Emergency Wage Subsidy is recognized in the period it relates to.
 All other revenue is recognized as earned.